hevmarriott/DNAscanv2/README.md

 docker run -v /path/to/your/data_folder:/container/path/where/you/want/your/data  -it [--storage-opt size=500G] ubuntu /bin/bash

 ```
-Before you do this, make sure that you have registered and downloaded Annovar and installed GATK 4.1.9.0 if you want to run the normal/fast modes and perform annotation.
+Before you do this, make sure that you have registered and downloaded Annovar and MELTv2.2.2 if you want to run the mobile element insertion mode and perform annotation.

 Then install git, download this repository and run the install_dependencies_(hg19/hg38).sh script, which downloads the selected reference genome build and BWA/Hisat2 indexes as well as the Annovar databases: